usnistgov/accessTime/README.md

 - Original measurement system data available at:  https://doi.org/10.18434/M32083

 # HARDWARE REQUIREMENTS
-- 1 computer able to run MATLAB and R
+- 1 computer able to run Python 3.6 or newer
 - 1 audio interface
 - 2 communications devices for testing
+- QoE box for connecting radios to
-- cables to connect test devices to audio interfaces
+- cables to connect test devices to QoE box
-- 1 microcontroller with daughter board
-- transformers

-**Additional details, reference the paper linked above.**

-# SOFTWARE REQUIREMENTS
-- MATLAB R2018a or newer with the following toolboxes:
-	- Audio System Toolbox (Audio Toolbox on R2019a and newer)
-	- Signal Processing Toolbox
-- R version 3.5.X or newer
-    - RStudio (recommended)
-	- ggplot2, minpack.lm packages (will install on accessTime package install)
-    - devtool package (must be installed via `install.packages("devtools")` )
-	- Rtools, required to build package.
-Download here: https://cran.r-project.org/bin/windows/Rtools/

-**Additional requirement information can be found in the papers.**
+- Audio cables to connect QoE box to audio interface

 # RUNNING MEASUREMENT SOFTWARE
-To run the access delay test, run the test.m script.
-Speech will be played and recorded using the connected audio device.
-The raw and processed audio data is stored in a subfolder named data/.
-Test.m takes in a variety of optional input parameters, descriptions of these are available by typing `help test` in MATLAB when in the Access Time directory.

-Example input specifications:
-`test('AudioFile', 'Filepath\Example.wav', 'PTTStep', 0.02,'PTTRep' , 30,  'Trials', 300, 'autoStop', true, 'StopRep', 6)`
+The easiest way to use the measurement system is to run the GUI (https://github.com/usnistgov/mcvqoe).

 # Post Processing

 # Calculating Access Time and Uncertainty
-The code to calculate access time values and their associated uncertainties is in the folder accessTime, as an R package.
-The package can be installed via the following command in the R console: `devtools::install_git(url="git://github.com/usnistgov/accessTime", subdir = "accessTime")`.

-Detailed documentation, with examples, is built into the R package.
-An index containing all documentation files as well as the description file can be found via the following command in the R console, after the package has been installed: `help(package="accessTime")`
+If access time is run through the GUI, the user will be guided through the process of calculating access time.
+Otherwise

 # Microcontroller Code
 The code, as well as additional instructions, for the radio interface microcontroller is located:  <https://doi.org/10.18434/M32086>.